 Not only do the earnings in a Roth grow tax-free, but there's no minimum distribution age attached, allowing your money to work longer and harder during retirement.

-Income earned from investments can also be withdrawn to cover qualified expenses, including the purchase of a first-time home, medical insurance premiums or higher education.
+Income earned from investments can also be withdrawn to cover qualified expenses, including the purchase of a first-time home, higher education or for medical insurance premiums during times of unemployment.

 Who might benefit from a conversion?